About Blue Kitchen

-Blue Kitchen is about food.
+BLUE KITCHEN IS ABOUT FOOD.
 Making it, eating it, thinking about it, talking about it.
-It’s not about precious food, though.
+I’m an omnivore with a magpie eye, always picking up new ideas from every imaginable source.
+Blue Kitchen isn’t about precious food, though.
 I love to cook, but I’m not obsessed with it.
-You won’t find recipes here that involve two dozen esoteric ingredients or require you to start making something three days before you plan to serve it.
+You won’t find recipes here that involve arcane, laborious processes or require you to start making something three days before you plan to serve it.

 Sure, some weekend kinds of dishes may take a couple hours of cooking.
 Many, though, will be things you can throw together after work in about the same time it would take the pizza delivery guy to get there—okay, or maybe a little longer.

-For beginning cooks, I hope you’ll find recipes, techniques and ideas that sound doable and worth tackling.
-For experienced cooks, I hope that at least once in a while I can make you think, “wow, I didn’t know that” or “hey, that actually sounds good.”
+For home cooks who are just getting started, I hope you’ll find recipes, techniques and ideas that sound doable and worth tackling.
+For experienced home cooks, I hope that I can occasionally make you think, “wow, I didn’t know that” or “hey, that actually sounds good.”
 For everyone, I hope you’ll find ways of making good—and occasionally, great—meals.

 Who’s in the kitchen?

-Sometimes I turn the kitchen over to my wife Marion, a truly great cook who inspires and encourages me in so many ways pretty much on a daily basis.
+My wife Marion creates many of the recipes you’ll find at Blue Kitchen.
+She’s a truly great cook who inspires and encourages me in so many ways pretty much on a daily basis.
 When she gets into the kitchen, you’re in for a treat.

 What’s with the name?